Avianca Group Announces Supplement to Exchange Offer and Consent Solicitation Memorandum relating to the Exchange Offer for Any and All of its 9.000% Tranche A-1 Senior Secured Notes due 2028 and Related Consent Solicitation

 News provided byAvianca Group International Limited

-Except to the extent described under "Description of Amendments to the Original Exchange Offer and Consent Solicitation Memorandum" in the Supplement, the Original Exchange Offer and Consent Solicitation Memorandum remains unmodified.
+Except to the extent described under "Description of Amendments to the Exchange Offer and Consent Solicitation Memorandum" in the Supplement No. 2, the Exchange Offer and Consent Solicitation Memorandum remains unmodified.

-None of the terms of the Offer and Solicitation, including the Exchange Consideration, the Expiration Date, the Withdrawal and Revocation of Consents Date or the Early Participation Date have been modified by the Supplement.
+None of the terms of the Offer and Solicitation, including the Exchange Consideration, the Expiration Date, the Withdrawal and Revocation of Consents Date or the Early Participation Date have been modified by the Supplement No. 2.

-Eligible Holders that have previously tendered their Existing Notes pursuant to the procedures set forth in the Original Exchange Offer and Consent Solicitation Memorandum are not required to take any further action or re-tender their Existing Notes on account of the Supplement.
+Eligible Holders that have previously tendered their Existing Notes pursuant to the procedures set forth in the Exchange Offer and Consent Solicitation Memorandum are not required to take any further action or re-tender their Existing Notes on account of the Supplement No. 2.

 If and when issued, the New Notes will not be registered under the U.S. Securities Act of 1933 (the "Securities Act") or any state securities laws.
 Therefore, the New Notes may not be offered or sold in the United States absent registration or an applicable exemption from the registration requirements of the Securities Act and any applicable state securities laws.